Skip to content

 cla-higher-thinking-blog-web-rev

-Several weeks ago, I watched our young staff at Growing Leaders — the nonprofit organization I help lead — host a large event for educators.
+Several weeks ago, I watched our young staff at Growing Leaders — the nonprofit organization I help lead — host a significant event for educators.
 It was rewarding to see them embody our core values, serving with excellence.
-I smiled inside as I reflected on learning to lead them and modeling the way.
-It’s been one of my great joys to invest in the college interns and twenty-somethings on our team.
+I smiled inside, reflecting on learning to lead them and modeling the way.
+Investing in the college interns and twenty-somethings on our team has been one of my great joys.
 It has also been one of my most significant challenges.
 They’ve forced me to rethink how I communicate, coach, and lead.

 Generation Y (young people born between 1984 and 2002) is a growing part of today’s workforce.
-To position your ministry or nonprofit for continued success you must recruit, hire, train, and mentor these emerging leaders.
+You must recruit, hire, train, and mentor these emerging leaders to position your ministry or nonprofit for continued success.
 But you can’t do it the way you’ve always done it.

-They grew up in a culture that exposed them to a lot of information and experiences, yet allowed them to be relationally lazy.
-They’re eager to discover their life purpose and do meaningful work aligned with their strengths and passions, but struggle with discipline and tenacity for job success.
-However, this emerging generation can add great value to our teams if we engage them and become leaders they can trust.
+They grew up in a culture that exposed them to much information and experiences yet allowed them to be relationally lazy.
+They’re eager to discover their life purpose and do meaningful work aligned with their strengths and passions but struggle with discipline and tenacity for job success.
+However, this emerging generation can add significant value to our teams if we engage them and become leaders they can trust.

 Here’s what I’ve learned about how to lead them well:

 Generation Y wants honesty.
-We aren’t doing them a favor if we only offer praise, but don’t give specific feedback on how they can improve.
-It’s important to offer continuous feedback.
-If we wait or overlook things short of our standard of excellence, it causes frustration in us and under performance in our young staff.
+We aren’t doing them a favor if we only offer praise but don’t give specific feedback on how they can improve.
+It’s essential to provide continuous feedback.
+If we wait or overlook things short of our standard of excellence, it causes frustration in us and underperformance in our young staff.
 My team knows I will point out where they need to improve.
-Praise then holds more weight, because they know I only say it if I mean it.
+Praise holds more weight because they know I only say it if I mean it.

-In our organization, the youngest team members are responsible for some pretty un-glamorous tasks.
-They ship resources, stock inventory, do data entry, and other administrative tasks.
-So I work hard to make sure they see how shipping a resource to a school impacts the development of hundreds of children.
+Our organization’s youngest team members are responsible for some pretty un-glamorous tasks.
+They ship resources, stock inventory, data entry, and other administrative tasks.
+So, I work hard to ensure they see how shipping a resource to a school impacts the development of hundreds of children.
 If I slow down and explain the “why,” I get much better buy-in from the team.

-This past year, I made a decision to let two young team members be the primary leaders on an important project.
+This past year, I let two young team members be the primary leaders on a substantial project.
 Did they make mistakes?
 Yes.
 Did it take longer to complete?
 Yes.
 Would I do it again?
 Yes.
-They learned valuable lessons about their strengths and weaknesses and are stronger for the process.
+They learned valuable lessons about their strengths and weaknesses and are more vital for the process.

-Several years ago, I began to notice an intern’s bad work habits.
+Several years ago, I noticed an intern’s lousy work habits.
 This was his first post-college work experience.
-I talked with him, giving specific examples of behavior that needed to change, and casting vision for how he could contribute to the team.
-But he didn’t take my words to heart, and refused to make changes.
+I talked with him, giving specific examples of behavior that needed to change and casting a vision for how he could contribute to the team.
+But he didn’t take my words to heart and refused to make changes.
 So, I fired him.
 He was stunned.
 I don’t think he thought that could ever happen.
-Years later, he reached out to the president of our organization and said that experience was extremely valuable.
-He learned a lesson about work ethic that stuck with him, and he is more prepared for ministry.
+Years later, he reached out to the president of our organization and said that experience was precious.
+He learned a lesson about the work ethic that stuck with him and is more prepared for ministry.

-We put a high value on personal growth, and I think that is especially appreciated by our youngest team members.
-Every Monday, we meet over lunch discussing topics to build a strong, educated, and equipped team.
+We put a high value on personal growth, which our youngest team members especially appreciate.
+Every Monday, we meet over lunch, discussing topics to build a strong, educated, and equipped team.
 Our interns are expected to read specific books.
 We set times for them to meet individually with board members or other leaders in the community.
 They take trips with our team to expose them to new experiences and people.
 Every minute we invest in their personal growth is time well spent.

 This emerging generation is full of passion and possibility.
 Let’s learn to lead them well.